Bruín, the worldshaker bears

 Dietary Needs and Habits

 To sustain themself, Bruín need to eat immense amounts of food.
 As they do not usually hibernate, they hunt and forage year round, struggling sometimes in the dark winter season.
-A Bruín needs to feed around 250 kg of meat or 500 kcal per day to sustain itself, but can go for weeks without food by tapping its ample storage in the fat it accumulates.
+A Bruín needs to feed around 250 kg of meat or 500 thousand calories per day to sustain itself, but can go for weeks without food by tapping its ample storage in the fat it accumulates.
 Realistically, Bruín do not eat every day, if they can hunt their preferred prey, the Norian Mammoth.
 Norian Mammoths can keep an adult Bruín fed for over two weeks, if it can defend or hide its kill.
 For this purpose, Bruín are known to bury their kill in mounds they dig with their claws to return to it later.
 Another prey unique to the Bruín are whales on the coast, for which some Bruín swim out into the water for miles.
 A whale kill could in theory feed a Bruín even longer but is not as easily defended or hidden, which is why Bruín tend to eat as much as they can before relinquising the rest to scavengers.
 Bruín also eat berries, and roots in areas these are available and any other source of calory dense food they can find.

 Biological Cycle